Sony-Varghese/datascience-course/day5/python-errors.md

 ValueError: invalid literal for int() with base 10: 'Hello'
 >>>
 ```
-Here ValueError means function's(int) argument(a) has an inappropriate type,ie you cannot convert a string to an integer type.
+Here ValueError means function's(int) argument(a) has an inappropriate type
+ie you cannot convert a string to an integer type.

 ### d) KeyError